MaryamBeik/ML-research/README.md

 Here are some basic machine learning algorithms that are commonly used:

-1 - Linear Regression: Linear regression is a simple and widely used algorithm for regression problems.
+1 -<b> Linear Regression</b>: Linear regression is a simple and widely used algorithm for regression problems.
 It models the relationship between a dependent variable and one or more independent variables as a linear equation.
 It aims to find the best-fit line that minimizes the difference between the predicted and actual values.

 2 - Logistic Regression: Logistic regression is used for binary classification problems.
 It predicts the probability of an event occurring by fitting a logistic function to the input features.
 It is commonly used for tasks such as spam detection or medical diagnosis.